 Some of these things include unauthorized pets, late rent payments, or unpaid fees.

 All of these are enough for a landlord to issue a written notice to the tenant.
-Another case, which is not very common compared to others, is issuing a notice of abandonment.
+Another case, which is not very common compared to others, is issuing a proper notice of abandonment.

 What is a Notice of Abandonment?

 A Notice of Abandonment is a written notice that is issued when a tenant abandons a property, or when the property is deemed abandoned.
 This essentially means that the tenant leaves the property before the end of the lease agreement without notifying the landlord.
 Having such documentation comes in handy in case legal action needs to be taken.

 When this happens, there is a process that must be followed before being able to re-occupy the rental property.
 This process extends further than just giving the lessor written notice of abandonment and, if not done correctly, can even lead to a lawsuit.

 The first thing that must be done when you suspect that the tenant's property has been abandoned is to display a notice on the property where it can clearly be seen.
 The notice should state that the tenant has abandoned the property and has a limited time to return.
 By doing this, the landlord is protected from unlawfully evicting the tenant and cannot face a lawsuit.